$\infty$-Dold-Kan correspondence via representation theory: infinity -Dold-Kan correspondence via representation theory

+\end{theorem} \begin{proof} The fact that $i^n$ is an equivalence follows from \cref{mainthm}.
+Next, let us look at \eqref{i^n} and notice that it is given by a composition of equivalences which can all easily be written as restrictions functors or inverse of restriction functors.
+By \cref{thm:AR}, we also know that $(i_n)^*$ is an equivalence: since the functors $j^n$ and $i_n$ commute with $i^n$, this implies that $(j^n)^*$ is an equivalence as well. \end{proof}

-\begin{remark} One can define different symmetries in the stable derivator $\D^{M_n, \mathrm{ex}}$; they are described in \cite[Sections 4, 5 and 12]{[3]}.
+\begin{remark} One can construct symmetries of the stable derivator $\D^{M_n, \mathrm{ex}}$ by looking at the symmetries of $M_n$; they are described in \cite[Sections 4, 5 and 12]{[3]}.
 The most relevant for us are the \textbf{shift functor} and the \textbf{Auslander-Reiten translation}.
-These two functors are, respectively, the restrictions of the following two maps \cite[(4.10),(5,9)]{[3]}:
+These two functors are, respectively, the restrictions along the following two maps \cite[(4.10),(5,9)]{[3]}: Let $g_n$ be any finite composition of $f_n$, $t_n$, $f_n^{-1}$, $t_n^{-1}$.
+Then $g_nj^n$ gives us another embedding of $A(n,2)$ in $M_n$.
+Moreover, $(g_nj^n)^*$ is an equivalence as a functor $\D^{M_n, \mathrm{ex}}\to \D^{A(n,2)}$. \end{remark}